 This article describes in detail the attributes system and its mechanisms.
-For a quick overview of the various use cases for ShapeDiver attributes, check out the Attributes Cheat Sheet.
+Check out the Attributes Cheat Sheet for a quick overview of the various use cases for ShapeDiver attributes.

 One of the main functions of the ShapeDiver plugin is to turn Grasshopper definitions into online interfaces where users can remotely send data (parameters, geometry, images, text files, etc…) and receive data (3d visualization in the online viewer, direct data outputs, exported CAD files, etc…).

 For the time this data flows through the Grasshopper definition, it is represented through one of the many data types that Grasshopper can handle: multiple geometry and primitive types as listed in the Params category of Grasshopper.